marcingurbisz/retainly/README.md

   - Adding a related or reverse-translation card.
   - Generating new context/sentences.

-## Competitive Analysis
-Gemini Deep Research is working... 😁
-... finished - **Language Learning App Competitor Analysis**

 # TODO
-- Implement first version that adds something via share
-  - Check the code from o1
+- Add an automatic translation feature using LLM
+  - Check Windsurf, Cursor, and GitHub Copilot when implementing this feature.
+- Create a screen displaying a list of cards and the next recall.
+- Allow users to highlight an entire sentence, then select specific words they don't know, with LLM suggesting corresponding cards.
+- Implement a deck backup feature.
+  - Consider cloud synchronization, but it may be too early.
+A simpler backup solution should be sufficient at this stage.
+- Add text-to-speech functionality for English words.
+  - When a card is added, a text-to-speech service should generate and attach an audio file.
-- Register "Retainly Card" in Chrome's context menu
+- Register "Retainly Card" in Chrome's context menu instead of using the share option.
-  - Investigate how AnkiDroid did that
+  - Investigate how AnkiDroid implements this feature.